timescale/docs.timescale.com-content/starting-from-scratch.md

 # Starting from an empty database

-One of the core ideas of our time-series database are time-series optimized data tables, called **hypertables**.
+One of the core ideas of our time-series database is the time-series optimized data table we call a **hypertable**.

 ### Creating a (hyper)table
 To create a hypertable, you start with a regular SQL table, and then convert